 It is quite possible to have a balanced 1st stage and an unbalanced 2nd stage for an intermediate option.
 As the 1st stage does most of the work, this solution is a good way to keep costs down.

 You can also buy the different parts separately or customize your set by modifying the included instruments.
 For the latter, there are several options ranging from single to triple instrument.
 The first choice will then be a pressure gauge alone, which is the most usual.
 The double console will comprise a pressure gauge and a depth gauge or a compass.
 The last choice is the triple console which includes all three in one place.

-You can choose your back-up regulator separately from your 1st stage and main regulator.
-However, it is necessary to have the different parts of the same brand, because a mix can lead to a loss of guarantee, but also the intermediate pressure settings can be different for the 1st stage and the 2nd stage.
+You can choose your backup regulator separately from your 1st stage and main regulator.
+However, it is necessary to have the different parts of the same brand because a mix can lead to a loss of guarantee, but also the intermediate pressure settings can be different for the 1st stage and the 2nd stage.
 There are main and octopus regulators from the same range to make the choice easier.

-The most common mistake when buying an octopus is trying to buy the cheapest regulator possible and tell yourself that you will never use it.
+The most common mistake when buying an octopus is trying to buy the cheapest regulator possible and telling yourself that you will never use it.
 But in case of an out of air situation of your buddy, giving them a regulator on which it is difficult to breathe when they are already in a panic, can make the situation worse and push your buddy to throw himself at you and try to grab your main regulator and create an additional issue.
 A quality octopus can solve these problems.